TheJoin95/covid19-market-waiting-times/README.md

 `python3.6 server/index.py`

 # Other contributors
+[danieldafoe](https://github.com/danieldafoe) for helping me on the frontend side.
 Many thanks to [ptoone](https://github.com/ptoone), that run [thexyz](https://www.thexyz.com/) a secure, private email hosting service, for support the project by mantain a VPS in US/CA region.

 # TODO